gapacurar/python/README.md

-# python
+# Python training using the GitHub Copilot AI
-Code and documentation for the python training.
+Code and documentation for the Python training.